github/codeql/docs/language/learn-ql/python/pointsto-type-infer.rst

    predicate pointsTo(Value object, ControlFlowNode origin) predicate pointsTo(Context context, Value object, ControlFlowNode origin)

-``object`` is an object that the control flow node refers to, ``origin`` is where the object comes from, which is useful for displaying meaningful results.
+``object`` is an object that the control flow node refers to, and ``origin`` is where the object comes from, which is useful for displaying meaningful results.
- The third form includes the ``context`` in which the control flow node refers to ``object``.
+ The third form includes the ``context`` in which the control flow node refers to the ``object``.
 This form can usually be ignored.

 .. pull-quote::

    Note

-   ``ControlFlowNode.pointsTo()`` cannot find all objects that a control flow node might point to as it impossible to be accurate and find all possible values.
+   ``ControlFlowNode.pointsTo()`` cannot find all objects that a control flow node might point to as it is impossible to be accurate *and* to find all possible values.
 We prefer precision (no incorrect values) over recall (finding as many values as possible).
-We do this because queries based on points-to analysis have fewer false positives and are thus more useful.
+We do this so that queries based on points-to analysis have fewer false positive results and are thus more useful.

 For complex data flow analyses, involving multiple stages, the ``ControlFlowNode`` version is more precise, but for simple use cases the ``Expr`` based version is easier to use.
 For convenience, the ``Expr`` class also has the same three predicates. ``Expr.pointsTo(...)`` also has three variants: